kingsdigitallab/kings-past/src/moments/10/index.md

 ---
-title: Education for the nation
+title: '1946: Education for the nation'
 n: 10
 tags:
   - moment